Didip-eu/ddpa_htr/README.md

 tar -C ./data/page_ds -zxvf MonasteriumToyPageDataset.tar.gz
 ```

-The dataset is too small to allow for actual training, but allows for exercising and debugging the HTR modules provided here.
+Although this dataset is too small for the model to learn anything, it allows for exercising and debugging the HTR modules provided here.

 ## How to use